Über dem mittelalterlichen Stadtkern von Schmalkalden thront Schloss Wilhelmsburg.

-The Banquet Halls, the Gentlemen’s Kitchen, and above all the imposing three-storey Palace Chapel are a feast for the eyes.
-It was in the chapel at Wilhelmsburg Palace that the Protestant creed for the first time assumed architectural form: altar, pulpit and organ are arranged along a single vertical axis.
-When attending services, the Hessian landgrave sat opposite this axis in the ruler’s gallery.
+The ballrooms, the manor kitchen, but above all the impressive three-story castle church are a feast for the eyes.
+In the castle church of Wilhelmsburg Castle, the Protestant creed was implemented architecturally for the first time: the altar, pulpit and organ are arranged vertically on one axis.
+Opposite it, the Hessian landgrave attended the service in his lordship gallery.

-The Renaissance organ, which was heard for the first time on 23 May 1590, is the oldest wooden organ in Thuringia still in use.
-Organ concerts are presented regularly as part of an international concert series.
+The Renaissance organ, which was first played on May 23, 1590, is one of the oldest wooden organs in Europe that can still be played.
+Organ concerts are held regularly as part of an international concert series.

-The permanent exhibition at the Wilhelmsburg Palace Museum transports visitors back to the era of the Reformation, of Martin Luther and the Schmalkaldic League, while also portraying life at the court in the days of the Hessian landgraves.
-The term “court” here encompasses the actual holding of court, the royal residence itself and the totality of people surrounding the ruler and his family.
+The permanent exhibition at Wilhelmsburg Castle Museum not only takes visitors back to the time of the Reformation, Martin Luther, and the Schmalkaldic League but also to the court of the Hessian landgraves.
+The term "court" encompasses the courtly household, the residence, and the entirety of the people surrounding the prince and his family.

-Schmalkalden is also home to the oldest profane wall paintings in Central Europe.
-They date to the era of St. Elisabeth and illustrate a popular medieval epic poem on the exploits of the knight Iwein, a heroic member of King Arthur’s round table.
-A perfect replica of the original room containing the paintings can be viewed at Wilhelmsburg Palace, along with a virtual animation in a 3D cinema.
+Schmalkalden is also home to the oldest secular wall paintings in Central Europe.
+They date back to the time of Saint Elizabeth and depict the verse epic of the knight Iwein, a hero from King Arthur's Round Table, which was very popular in the Middle Ages.
+At Wilhelmsburg Castle, in addition to a faithful copy of the room, you can experience its virtual animation in a 3D cinema.

 Events